denniskb/hy475/assign3_particle_filter/README.md

                         // copies of one another
 ```

 If done correctly you should observe the behavior shown in the video at the top of this assignment.
 Use this opportunity to play around with `N` and `NOISE` and develop an intuition about particle filters.
-Perhaps even code your own resampling method such as IS and compare its performance...
+Try a different error metric, perhaps even code your own resampling method such as IS and compare its performance...

-Submit your base64-encoded code to denniskb(at)csd.uoc.gr by TODO:DATE.
+Submit your base64-encoded code to denniskb(at)csd.uoc.gr by **19 Apr**.
 Good luck!

 ## Additional Reading